 ^AO C1 O<cr>

-This command will forces the current port to be active in the captions in field 1.
+This command forces the current port to be active in field 1 captions.
 Activity for other data types remain as previously set.
 If any other control port is active in CF1 will be reset.

 4.6.5.
 Reset Port